spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

 ## Including Reuse Components on an Object Page

-You can also use the button in **Fiori Elements** applications within a section of a object page.
+You can also use the button in **Fiori Elements** applications within a section of an object page.
 You can define this in the `manifest.json` under `sap.ui.generic.app` in the `pages` property.

 The configuration is documented in the [UI5 documentation](https://sapui5.hana.ondemand.com/sdk/#/topic/d869d7ab3caa48b2a20dc20dfa248380).